confluentinc/confluent-kubernetes-examples/security/plaintext-basic-auth-ConnectAndSchemaRegistry/README.rst

 Now that we've got the infrastructure set up, let's deploy the avro producer and consumer client app.

-The producer app is packaged and deployed as a pod on Kubernetes.
+The avro producer and consumer app is packaged and deployed as a pod on Kubernetes.
 The required topic is defined as a KafkaTopic custom resource in ``$TUTORIAL_HOME/producer-consumer-app-data.yaml``.